The Happos Family

-The Happos Family is a 3D CGI animated series developed by Patricia Hidalgo and produced by Ferrero, Spider Eye Productions, and Cyber Group Studios for Turner Broadcasting System EMEA.
+The Happos Family is a 3D CGI-animated series created by Patricia Hidalgo and produced by Ferrero, Spider Eye Productions, and Cyber Group Studios for Turner Broadcasting System EMEA.

 Synopsis

-The series is about a family of hippos called Happo.
-This family lives in a safari park in Africa.
-They just laze and rumble during the day, but once they arrive at closing time and each visitor leaves the park, the Happo family begins the real fun.
-Members of the family include Astro Happo, who wants to travel to the moon at all costs, Stunt Happo, who draws attention to himself with his accident-prone stunts, and Party Happo, who is there to party.
+The series is about a family of hippos that live in a safari park in Africa.
+They just laze around during the day, but once it reaches closing time and the visitors leave the park, the Happo family begins the real fun.
+Members of the family include Astro Happo, who wants to travel to the Moon at all costs, Stunt Happo, who draws attention to himself with his accident-prone stunts, and Party Happo, who is there to party.